tt-isv-org/scc/tutorial/index.md

 ### What did we learn?

 * If allowed, many images will default to run as root.
-* We can check the pod YAML, to see what SCC was used.
+* We can check the pod YAML to see what SCC was used.
 * Using the `anyuid` SCC, a pod can run as root with minimal constraints.
 * A root user can write to a file, change the ownership of the file, ping inside the pod, and ping outside the pod.